pm4net/OCEL-CLI/README.md

     --outputformat, --of <json|xml|litedb>
                           Output format of the conversion.
     --indented, --i       Specifies that output files should be formatted using indentation.
+    --removeunknownobjects, --ruo
+                          Remove any object references from events that don't exist in the log.
+    --mergeduplicateobjects, --mdo
+                          Specifies that identical objects should be merged into one and all event references updated.
     --novalidation, --nv  Specifies that the deserialized log(s) should not be validated before serializing again.
     --help                display this list of options.
 ```